Here is a question we received on answering the dental office telephone:

 This problem is one that we see all over and it does not seem to be going away.
 Even with the expensive “institutes” that are popping up.
 Sometimes it’s best to get back to basics.
 We would love to share some ideas from our lead coach, Betty Hayden:

-Do we really need to keep talking about how to answer the telephone?
+Do we really need to keep talking about how to answer the dental office telephone?
 Absolutely!
 This is one key to your success.
 All of your marketing efforts lead people to the phone first.
 Don’t waste your money by losing the potential patient or aggravating current patients due to poor telephone skills and habits.
 Your entire team (clinical & admin) should be trained on how to properly answer the phone and handle the call.
 Answering the phone is a privilege and a great opportunity!

 Here are a few tips: